 JM: Were there any books that spoke to you with particular power at that time?

-KH: Yes. was the first book that I read in English that spoke to me in a personal way.
+KH: Yes.
+The Grapes of Wrath was the first book that I read in English that spoke to me in a personal way.
 Part of my reaction, maybe, was a response to the fact that I had managed to get through this big book that had some stature in the history of American literature.
 I was proud of myself for that alone.
 But it spoke to me in other ways as well.
 Some of it had to do with what was going on in Afghanistan.
 By then, the Soviet war was in its fourth year, and the Afghan refugee situation was really becoming a major crisis.
 Millions of people were leaving home, and they were ending up homeless -- uprooted and disenfranchised and disenchanted.
 They also found themselves unwelcome in places where they were trying to settle and build a new life.
 Something about the plight of Steinbeck's Okies spoke to me in that sense.